 I Agree, averaging cycle times is not the way to go.
 What then?
 First of all it helps when the variation is not too wide.

-Determining the theoretical maximum speed
+Determining the theoretical maximum speed for different products

 To determine the theoretical maximum speed, the maximum cutting speed multiplied with the amount of material to cut has to be determined.
 Different types of raw material (Alu, V2A, Bronze, Nylon etc) have different maximum cutting speeds, and the amount of material to be removed can be different per product.
 (Two physical limited parameters)